 Can I persuade you to watch a movie about beekeeping in Macedonia?

-I know, it sounds more like an SCTV parody of PBS programming than an actual movie, but “Honeyland” is my choice for the year’s best movie, as well as one of the best films of this century so far.
+I know, it sounds more like an “SCTV” parody of PBS programming than an actual film, but “Honeyland” is my choice for the year’s best picture, as well as one of the best films of this century so far.

-Her name is Hatizde Murtova.
-Despite the name’s Slavic connotations, she belongs to Macedonia’s Turkish speaking minority, one that has dwindled in recent years.
-In the case of Hatizde and her mother, when the movie opens, they are literally the only people left.
-Hatizde is the sole remaining practitioner of the old way of gathering honey.
+Her name is Hatidze Muratova.
+Despite her Slavic name, she belongs to Macedonia’s Turkish speaking minority, one that has dwindled in recent years.
+In the case of Hatidze and her mother, when the movie opens, they are literally the only people left in a once-prosperous village, and Hatidze is the sole remaining practitioner of the old way of gathering honey.

-One of the most shocking scenes in the movie is when Hatizde says she was born in 1964.
-This means she was no older than 50 when the movie was made, and her mother must be younger than she seems as well.
+One of the most shocking scenes in the movie is when Hatidze says she was born in 1964.
+This means she was no older than fifty when the movie was made, and her mother must be younger than she seems as well.
 We shudder to think of the conditions they must have endured throughout their lives, but neither of them elicit pity.

 Four documentaries to watch as the race to the Oscars begins https://t.co/F3UVCCt3LR